wanaler/BD_ML_AI/notebook/note1.md

 U, S, VT = linalg.svd(Y, full_matrices= False)
 ```

-Then we finish the data initialization.
+Then we finish the data initialization, and show the data set as follows.

 ```Python
 # show y1 and y2